Quenlla/TestZarsa/README.md

 To run the project:
   ->Execute mvn clean package to build the project, this regenerates the .jar in /target ->In case that you don't have maven installed, there is a .jar already created, to run it go to /target and execute  java -jar .\TestZarsa-1.0.0.jar
+  ->This app runs on port 8080, if you have your 8080 port already in use you can download the 'port8090' branch version or kill the process running on 8080 by doing this you should change the swagger url to http://localhost:8090/Test-Zarsa/swagger-ui/#/application-rest

   Once the application is running, go to http://localhost:8080/Test-Zarsa/swagger-ui/#/application-rest there you can try the endpoint to query the following table: